xudawww/webdev-challenge/README.md

 ## How it works:

-The project is easy to implement, once you upload the file, the form table you want will aumomatically showup, it shows the monthly expense and the category expense, I add the total table too as a bonus.
+The project is easy to implement, once you upload the file, the form table you want will automatically show up, it shows the monthly expense and the category expense, I add the total table too as a bonus.